SooryaGeorge7/Paint-In-Cafe/README.md

 ### BUGS
 #### Known Bugs

 * It was brought to my attention that my fixed images in my home page and cafe page does not work on iphone devices/ IOS devices.I did not have any IOS devices at home and was not aware of it until a friend sent a screenshot to me from her iphone.
 The images appeared stretched or zoomed in and did not have the effect of a fixed image.My fixed images worked on my laptops, and all the  android devices.
 I had asked in Slack what could be the reason and was adviced by Grace Mckenna that IOS doesnt support that code and could be outside the scope of project 1.
 After some intense googling, i had found a solution for future implementation that says you can use javascript for it to work on iphone devices.[Stack overflow solution](https://stackoverflow.com/questions/20443574/fixed-background-image-with-ios7).
-At this point in my project , i was almost done with the project and testings and the readme file too.In the future i will be aware of it and try and see if i can implement javascript on have the desired effect on IOS devices.
+At this point in my project , i was almost done with the project  and the readme file too.In the future i will be aware of it and try and see if i can implement javascript to have the desired effect on IOS devices.
-* It was also brought to my attention that background videos do not work on ios devices because autoplay is not supported by IOS devices, so i did the next best thing- Add a backup image to fall back on using poster attribute for video elements.[Solution found on Google](https://support.shortpoint.com/support/solutions/articles/1000219664-background-video-does-not-work-on-iphone-ipad-devices).
+* It was also brought to my attention that background videos do not work on ios devices because autoplay is not supported by IOS devices, so i did the next best thing- Added a backup image to fall back on using poster attribute for video elements.[Solution found on Google](https://support.shortpoint.com/support/solutions/articles/1000219664-background-video-does-not-work-on-iphone-ipad-devices).
 In stack overflow i also saw some suggestions but i dont have iphone or ios devices at home so it was very difficult to test these codes 1 day before due date, il definetly try implement and test these solutions in the future.
 [Stack Overflow solutions](https://stackoverflow.com/questions/59325257/html5-video-background-not-playing-safari-on-iphone)

 #### Solved Bugs

 * Making a herovideo that also acts as a background video.
 I couldnt use the background attribute in css  to add the background videos and make changes in that way.
 I had to insert video in a div in html and adjust the video using css to make it appear as a background video/gif rather than a video that stands alone.
 * I could not fit navigation links in the smaller screens without it looking too cluttered or the font-size being ineligable.I decided to make a hamburger toggler for smaller screen which will show navigation links when clicked on.
 * My menu of naviagtion links in smaller screens were not displaying properly because all the elements were on the same level, then i used z-index to make my menu higher than the other elements on the screen to make sure menu is displayed ontop of the other elements without the other elements showing through.
 * The background video did not want to center itself as the screensizes increased or decreased- this was fixed by adding a outer div to video and setting the position of div to relative while you position the video itself to absolute.
 Set the object-fit of video to cover.
 Set the bottom attribute of video to be 0.
-* The images in gallery did not have the correct aspect ratio while doing lighthouse testing- I solved this by adding the css attribute object with value of cover to every image in the gallery.
+* The images in gallery did not have the correct aspect ratio while doing lighthouse testing- I solved this by adding the css attribute object-fit with value of cover to every image in the gallery.
+* The form submit button was allowing pop up message to occur without validating inputs given by user. - Changed the method attribute of form to "GET"and action to "thankyou.html" and removed onclick javascript function from input element.

+---

 ## Credits

 ### Code Used
 * [Code used to make hamburger toggler](https://www.codingnepalweb.com/responsive-navigation-menu-bar-html-css/)
 * [Learnt how to make shadow to a section here](https://www.w3schools.com/css/css3_shadows_box.asp)